HOMMAGEBartok et Saygun en Turquie:1936

 Take me to the saddle, oh son of the Kurd, and let us go.

 Edward Hines' Hommage Bartok et Saygun en Turquie 1936: Chanson de Hatice Deklioglu is a work which functions at several levels.
 The music which Hines composed is a set of variations on the theme of the original recording.
-This theme is presented in the opening of Hommage, and also at the end in an audio clip that features Ms. Deklioglu's actual voice; the musicians join her in this poignant moment where the past and present are united.
-Ms. Deklioglu sings of forbidden love, that which crosses both religious and cultural boundaries; the translated text is recited by the performers in the middle of the work.
-But at another level, Hommage is a personal tribute to Bela Bartok and Adnan Saygun, two artists from very different worlds who joined together to discover their common bond.
+This theme is presented in the opening of Hommage, and also at the end in an audio clip that features Ms. Deklioglu's actual voice; she joins the ensemble in a haunting and poignant moment where past and present are united.
+At another level, Hommage is a personal tribute to Bela Bartok and Adnan Saygun, two artists from very different worlds who joined together to discover their common bond.

 Edward J. Hines studied composition and ethnomusicology with Adnan Saygun as part of a year long Fulbright research scholarship during 1985 and 1986.

-AVAILABLE BY REQUEST, FORE MORE INFORMATION CONTACT EDWARD HINES MUSIC
+AVAILABLE BY REQUEST, FOR MORE INFORMATION CONTACT EDWARD HINES MUSIC